Wayne W. Williams

 Wayne Warren Williams (born January 19, 1963) is an American attorney and politician.
-A member of the Republican Party, he was the Secretary of State of Colorado from 2015 to 2019.
-Williams was elected to the Colorado Springs City Council At-Large in 2019.
+A member of the Republican Party, he served as an at-large member on the city council of Colorado Springs, Colorado from 2019 to 2023.
+Before serving on City Council, Williams was the Secretary of State of Colorado from 2015 to 2019.

 Early life

 Williams grew up in the Shenandoah Valley of Virginia.
 His father was the facilities manager of the National Zoo's Smithsonian Conservation Biology Institute, where Williams was raised.

 In high school, Williams organized for local Republican Party candidates.
 He also served as a delegate at the Virginia Republican Party convention.
 He attended Brigham Young University (BYU) on the Harry S. Truman Scholarship, and graduated in 1985 with a bachelor's degree in political science.
 He graduated from the University of Virginia School of Law in 1989.

 Career

+Early career

 Williams began practicing employment law and labor law in the Salt Lake City office of Holme Roberts & Owen.
-He was offered a job with Sherman & Howard in Colorado Springs, Colorado, which he accepted in 1992.
+He was offered a job with Sherman & Howard in Colorado Springs, which he accepted in 1992.

 Bob Isaac, the mayor of Colorado Springs, appointed Williams to the city's Housing Authority board.
-Williams served for eight years as an El Paso County Commissioner.
+Williams served for eight years as an El Paso County Commissioner.He was succeeded by Darryl Glenn on the commission.
 In 2010, Williams was elected the El Paso County Clerk & Recorder.